Emmotes/ic_spoilers/docs/bastion.md

 > The unlock button shows the requirements fer a room.
 Once we've met the requirements, we can unlock the room by clicking on that button.

 ### State #4
 > Great!
-Each room in the Bastion unlocks one or more new features in the game.
-Unlockin' this room opens up access to the shop, where ye can buy Silver and Gold Chests fer Gems, among other things.
-Click outside o' the room to zoom back out.
+Each room in the Bastion unlocks new features in the game.
+Unlockin' this room grants access to the shop, where ye can buy stuff fer Gems that'll help you progress.
+Now's not really the right time to go shoppin', though, so click outside o' the room to zoom back out.

 ### State #5
-> Let's head over to the Guild Hall.
+> Let's head over to the Guildhall.

 ### State #6
-> The Guild Hall is where ye can access the campaign map in the Bastion.
+> The Guildhall is where ye can access the campaign map in the Bastion.
 When ye wanna start a new adventure, ye can click on the campaign map to bring up the list of available campaigns & adventures.

 # Trophies